emmayeboah360/emmayeboah360/README.md

 - 👋 Hi, I’m @emmayeboah360
 - 👀 I’m interested in A.I
-- 🌱 I’m currently learning python amd machine learning
+- 🌱 I’m currently learning python, data visualization amd machine learning
 - 📫 How to reach me @emmayeboah on linkedln

 <!---